 - Double click inside the newly created Trigger to configure its details (Figure 18).

 - The red exclamation point icons at the bottom left corner of the Trigger box and on the Action step in the Edit pane indicate that required information is missing.
 Hover the cursor over the icon on the Trigger box to get details on the missing information (Figure 22).

-- Select the Owner of the Address Indicator from the drop-down list.
+- Select the Owner of the Address Indicator from the dropdown list in the Edit section.
 Multiple Owners may be selected.
-Then select the Action Type (that is, what action should be taken on the Address Indicator) from the drop-down menu (Figure 16).
+Then select the Action Type (that is, what action should be taken on the Address Indicator) from the dropdown menu (Figure 22).

 - Depending on the Action Type chosen, further selections may appear at the bottom of the Action section.
 For example, selecting Create for the Action Type causes a Fire on Duplicate checkbox to appear (Figure 24).
 Check this box to specify that the Trigger should create an Address Indicator even when that Indicator already exists in ThreatConnect.

 - Click the NEXT button to configure the Filters details (Figure 25).